Édouard Jean Baptiste Milhaud: Napoleonic Wars

 His performance brought him to the attention of Napoleon Bonaparte, and having already been awarded the Légion d'honneur, on 10 March he was made a Count of the Empire.
 From 1808 until 1811, he fought in the Peninsular War.

-In November 1809, near Dos Barrios, one of his brigades of Dragoons was forced to retreat after a skirmish with Spanish horse under General Freire.
-That month, there was nothing directly between Aréizaga's vanguard at La Guardia, in Toledo, and Madrid, except for the Polish division of the IV Corps at Aranjuez, and Milhaud's five regiments of Dragoons at Ocaña.
-And on 18 November, the cavalry of Milhaud and Paris, made up of eight regiments, numbering almost 3,000 men, riding at the head of the French army, crossed the Tagus river at Aranjuez and met Freire's four divisions of horsemen, over 4,000 sabres, moving at the head of Areizaga's column.
+Milhaud was placed in command of several regiments of Dragoons and first saw significant action at the Battle of Gamonal and then at the Battle of Almonacid.
+November, 1809, in the lead up to the Battle of Ocaña, the cavalry of Milhaud and Paris, made up of eight regiments, numbering almost 3,000 men, riding at the head of the French army, crossed the Tagus river at Aranjuez and engaged four divisions of horsemen under Manuel Freire de Andrade, over 4,000 sabres, moving at the head of Areizaga's column.
+The French cavalry swept the Spanish from the field, inflicting hundreds of casualties and then proceeded to take part in the main battle on November 19, which resulted in a crushing Spanish defeat.
 According to Oman (1908), "the collision of Milhaud and Freire brought about the largest cavalry fight which took place during the whole Peninsular War".

+He continued to lead his units in 1810, winning fame for crushing a gang of guerrillas led by Juan Martín Díez and inflicting a stinging defeat on Joaquín Blake at Baza.
 In July 1811, as part of Marshal Soult's Army of the South, Milhaud served at the head of 1,595 Dragoons in General Sebastiani's IV Corps.

+Milhaud returned to France in July, 1811, with the permission of his commander Jean-de-Dieu Soult.
 In November 1811 he was put on disability but in June 1812 he was recalled to active service and made commandant of the 25th military division.
 During the invasion of Russia, he became for a short time the military commandant of Moscow.